Get all the latest data for Randstad

 Which neighborhoods will see the highest price growth in Randstad in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Randstad include Amsterdam Noord (NDSM and Buiksloterham), Rotterdam's Katendrecht and M4H district, The Hague's Binckhorst, and Utrecht's Leidsche Rijn.
+As of early 2026, the neighborhoods most likely to outperform in the Randstad during 2026 are Amsterdam Noord (especially NDSM and Buiksloterham), Rotterdam's Katendrecht and M4H district, and Utrecht's Leidsche Rijn, all of which combine active regeneration with still-relative-value pricing.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Randstad.